Pennsylvania needs more homes

 Backyard cottages can allow seniors the ability to age in place.

-Pennsylvania can replace gridlock traffic with walkable, mixed-use neighborhoods.
+Pennsylvania can replace gridlock traffic with walkable neighborhoods.

 Pennsylvania traffic keeps getting worse, with commutes across the Commonwealth now taking an hour round-trip.

-With exclusionary zoning pushing new housing further and further away from job centers, Pennsylvanians spend ever-more time in traffic, cutting into quality time with their children and families.
+By preventing smaller homes and different home types, today’s local zoning laws pushing new housing further and further away from job centers.
+This means Pennsylvanians spend ever-more time in traffic, cutting into quality time with their children and families.

-We should ensure that every large and midsized city allows housing in every commercial area, so more Pennsylvanians can have a short commute to work, while reducing traffic for everybody else.
+The Pennsylvania Legislature should ensure that every large and midsized city allows homes in every commercial area, so more Pennsylvanians can have a short commute to work, while reducing traffic for everybody else.
+Allowing homes above shops and ground floor retail helps create the walkable neighborhoods so many want to live in today.

-Allowing more housing in commercial areas will give more Pennsylvanians the opportunity to walk, bike, or take transit to work.
+Allowing more homes in commercial areas will give more Pennsylvanians the opportunity to walk, bike, or take transit to work.

 Housing markets are regional, so no one city can solve this problem alone.